amd/aocl-crypto/docs/resources/Quick_Start.md

 ./version
 ```

-Now you got AOCL-Cryptography setup for developement, Enjoy :-).
+Now you got AOCL-Cryptography setup for development, Enjoy :-).